-Millennium Running is happy to provide FREE digital race photos from this event.
-Photos will be posted online 2-3 business days following the event.
+Millennium Running is happy to provide FREE digital race photos from this event thanks to our friends at AutoFair.
+Photos will be posted online 3-4 business days following the event.

 Finishers of the event will receive a link to their finisher video.
 The link will be emailed online 1-2 business days following the event.

 What is the area like?
 Where can I stay?: Check out the Lake Sunapee Chamber of Commerce for all the info you’ll need to know about the region!

 Do I get any schwag?: Of course!
 All registrants will receive the following:

 – Official event 1/4 zip